surinder2000/Deploy-webapp-on-Kubernetes/README.md

     docker volume create volume_name (in my case volume_name is jen)

    After this, setup jenkins, install required plugins like Git, Email notification and Build pipeline.
-### 3. Create a post-commit hooks in the git repository for pushing the code automatically after commit
+### 3. Create a post-commit hook in the git repository for pushing the code automatically after commit
 * Go to ./git/hooks from git repository and create one file named post-commit and add the following lines in it

       #!/bin/bash